 Note: This page is dedicated to inform current Washington State employees of their rights.
-No information is modified and resources come directly from WA.gov and L&I.
+No information is modified and resources come directly from WA.gov, L&I and Teamsters58.

 "You have the right to a paid 10-minute rest break for each four hours you work and no later than the end of the third hour of the shift.
 In some circumstances, your employer may schedule “mini” breaks, such as two five-minute rest breaks.
 These “mini” rest breaks must total at least 10 minutes over a 4-hour period.